iali-11/Docker-Learning/README.md

 ## What This Project Covers

 This project showcases core containerisation and DevOps concepts, including:
+- Two routes to the application:
+   -  / = displays a welcome message
+   - /𝗰𝗼𝘂𝗻𝘁 = increments and displays a visit count stored in Redis
 - Docker fundamentals (images, containers, Dockerfiles)
 - Multi-container applications with Docker Compose
 - Service-to-service communication using Docker networking